9th September, 2025

-HAVS trigger times are how long your hands and arms are exposed to vibration levels.
-Trigger times can often get overestimated because they are not always fully understood.
-In this post, we look at what trigger times are and how to measure them when assessing vibration exposure.
+HAVS trigger times are the length of time your hands and arms are exposed to vibration levels.
+Trigger times can often be overestimated because they are not always fully understood.
+In this post, we look at HAVS trigger times and how to measure them when assessing vibration exposure.

 Hand-arm vibration syndrome (HAVS) can affect anyone exposed to vibration, but the longer your trigger times, the bigger the risk.
 Let's start by looking at what HAVS trigger times are.